 Papaya grows mostly in Hawaii, where the climate remains steady year-round, allowing for year-round growth, harvesting, and purchasing.

 The price may fluctuate, however, depending on the season.
 It may seem a little expansive compared to other fruits, but consider the journey it has taken to get to your kitchen.

 The peak seasons for Hawaiian papayas on US markets are April through June, and October through December.
 A number of markets may carry chopped papaya in juice year-round in the produce department.
 Papaya nectar is also available, canned, and bottled, though its placement in a market can vary.

-Here in Florida, I have lots of papaya trees growing in my garden, even though we live further north in North Central Florida, papaya fruit is one of the few tropical fruits that are grown here.
+In North Central Florida, where I live, I have many papaya trees growing in my garden.
+Although we live further north, papaya grows here as one of the few tropical fruits.